 Most of the time, car accident liability insurance claims are processed smoothly.

-The driver of the other car involved in the car accident is generally covered under liability insurance and you have your own coverage.
-There are, however, situations when the liability coverage is disputed due to the inclusion or exclusion of the driver or the vehicle (involved in the accident) in the liability policy.
+The other driver involved in the car accident is generally covered under liability insurance, and you have your own coverage.
+There are, however, situations when the liability coverage is disputed due to the inclusion or exclusion of the driver of the vehicle (involved in the accident) in the liability policy.
 Common inclusions and exclusions are given below.

 Drivers That Are Covered

 - Named insured: A person named in the policy will be covered in whatever car the driver may be driving.

 - Spouse: Even if the spouse is not named in the policy, he or she would be covered for any car that he or she is driving.
 A spouse living separately will be covered only if the named in the policy drives an insured car with a named spouse’s permission.

 - Other relatives: Members of the household, for example, legal wards and foster children, are covered for any car the person may be driving.
 In addition, any other person driving the covered car with the named insured’s permission is also covered.

 - Drivers that are not covered: Any thief in a stolen car is not covered; the thief is not driving with permission.
 Some policy owners may exclude an employee from driving the personal car of the employer for business as it may be covered under the business’ liability coverage.